Other Articles:

 Introduction:

-Migraine headaches are a complex and debilitating neurological disorder that affects an estimated 1.3 billion people worldwide1.
-Characterized by recurrent moderate to severe headache attacks often accompanied by other symptoms, migraines can significantly impact an individual's quality of life.
-In this article, we will explore the multifaceted nature of migraines, including migraine triggers, and delve into the latest advancements in migraine management.
+Migraine headaches are a complex and debilitating neurological disorder that affects an estimated 1.3 billion people worldwide.
+Characterised by recurrent moderate to severe headache attacks often accompanied by other symptoms, migraines can significantly impact an individual's quality of life.
+In this article, we will explore the multifaceted nature of migraines, including migraine triggers and delve into the latest advancements in migraine management.

 Understanding Migraine Headaches: